JoelSpeed/enhancements/enhancements/cluster-api/lifecycling-cluster-api-crds-within-openshift.md

 ## Open Questions

 1. What is the overlap of CRDs between core OCP and MCE/HCP, where could there be drift (does this actually matter?
 The mechanism is generic)
-1. How log do we need to keep old API versions around, once a new version is introduced (depends on range of supported versions)
+1. How long do we need to keep old API versions around, once a new version is introduced (depends on range of supported versions)
 1. Should validations be implemented to check that CRs admitted to the CAPI namespace only contain fields that are present in the payload CRD schema?

 ## Test Plan (TBD)